Skip to main content

 Wrigley Building

-The 1920s were an important time for Chicago architecture, and when the Wrigley Building opened in 1925, it set the pace for the city’s development.
-When owner William Wrigley Jr. (of the Wrigley gum company) scouted locations for the building that would become his company’s headquarters, he chose a unique triangle shape of land that eventually became the bustling Magnificent Mile.
+The 1920s were a pivotal decade for Chicago’s architectural scene, and when the Wrigley Building opened in 1924, it set the pace for the city’s development.
+When owner William Wrigley Jr. (of the Wrigley gum company) scouted locations for his company’s headquarters, he chose a unique triangle shape of land—it would eventually become the heart of the bustling Magnificent Mile.

 Standing tall at the point where Michigan Avenue crosses the Chicago River, this crown jewel of Chicago architecture is best known for its iconic clock tower, which draws inspiration from the Seville Cathedral Giralda Tower.
 The Wrigley Building is perfectly situated so pedestrians, cars, and even boats can see it from various angles.
 You’ll likely see the building on most architecture and history tours, as well as river cruises.
 Alternatively, its central location makes it an ideal spot to visit on your own.